32 Phishing Attack Statistics To Keep In Mind In 2023

 The most common phishing attack is done via email.
 But, there are other ways that they can tap into your network:

 8. 96% of social engineering attacks are delivered via email, 3% of the same style are delivered through a website, and 1 % is through phone or SMS.

 Email phishing attacks are by far the most common methods for attacking users.
-However, the use of malicious SMS texts and websites are on the rise.
+However, malicious SMS texts and websites is on the rise.